 Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.

-Gregory Battcock papers, 1958-1982.
+Gregory Battcock papers, 1952-circa 1980.
 Archives of American Art, Smithsonian Institution.

 Archives of American Art, Smithsonian Institution, 750 9th St. NW, Washington, D.C.
 20001